oerc-music/meld-calma/notes/meld-calma-agents-and-annotation-models.md

         ] .
     // Additional data within the Anotation resource,
     // which is referenced indirectly by multiple annotation bodies.
-    // Uses fragment identifiers in annotation resource (base URI) for URIs.
+    // Uses fragment identifier in annotation resource (base URI) for timeline URI.
-    <(etree-recording-reference)> etree:audio       // As referenced by recording reference above
+    (etree-recording-reference) etree:audio       // As referenced by recording reference above [ mo:encodes
-        [ mo:encodes
             [ a mo:Signal ;
               mo:Time